-a cautionary example.
-ISF cleared IS from its urban stronghold in Jalula/Saadiyah in November 2014, but the insurgents merely dispersed and regrouped in rural sanctuaries along the middle Diyala river valley and their historic support zones south of Balad Ruz, with the result that overall insurgent activity in Diyala has not
+62 The current situation in Diyala province, which the Iraqi government declared cleared in January 2015, is a cautionary example.
+ISF cleared IS from its urban stronghold in Jalula/Saadiyah in November 2014, but the insurgents merely dispersed and regrouped in rural sanctuaries along the middle Diyala river valley and result that overall insurgent activity in Diyala has not measurably declined since November 2014.